Isode's Solution for BRASS (Broadcast and Ship to Shore)

 BRASS (Broadcast and Ship to Shore) is an approach used by Navies, particularly in NATO countries, to communicate between Ships and Shore using HF Radio.
-This whitepaper gives an overview of BRASS and then describes the Isode strategy and solution for this area.
-It looks at how Isode’s products can support the protocols and interoperability for currently deployed BRASS systems and move them forward to state of the art capabilities that extend the services offered over BRASS.
+This whitepaper gives an overview of BRASS and then describes the Isode BRASS solution.
+It looks at how Isode’s products can support the protocols and interoperability for currently deployed BRASS systems and provide management and integration with modern military messaging.

 What is BRASS?

 HF Radio is an important naval communication channel for Beyond Line Of Sight (BLOS) communication.
 Although SATCOM is increasingly used for BLOS communication, HF is an important alternative for various reasons, including:

 - To support operational situations where it is desirable or essential to avoid use of SATCOM

 The central part of BRASS is broadcast of messages from transmitters on shore to be received by all ships.
 This is a continuous stream of data, which will typically be transmitted over multiple HF frequencies at the same time, providing an uninterrupted data flow from ship to shore (and avoiding the delays and overheads of alternating ARQ transmission).

 Using broadcast for shore to ship HF transmission is a sensible approach as many messages need to go to multiple ships and this approach takes natural advantage of the broadcast nature of HF transmission.
 This is particularly important given the limited HF bandwidth.